close up of metal handcuffs

 The modules you take are taught using a combination of lectures and workshops, as well as more contemporary virtual learning environments.
 Lectures provide you with the foundational knowledge needed to study the subject area, while the workshops give you the opportunity to discuss key ideas with your peers and your workshop leader.
 The virtual learning environment, which include podcasts, online discussion forums and audio/visual learning aids, gives you the opportunity to explore the subject area at your own pace and offer an alternative approach to learning and teaching.

-In addition to this you will be given a personal tutor who can provide one-to-one support on a range of academic and personal issues, and all the teaching staff in the School have regular ‘drop in’ sessions where you are able to discuss any problems you may have.
+In addition to this you will be given a personal tutor who can provide one-to-one support on a range of academic and personal issues, a weekly ‘drop-in’ help-desk to ask any questions supported by teaching staff, and all the teaching staff in the School have regular office hours where you are able to discuss any problems you may have.

 Our assessment strategy allows you to develop a range of academic and transferable skills throughout your degree.
 You will be assessed through essays, reports and presentations.
 You will also have the opportunity to produce factsheets, blogs, posters and a range of other creative and authentic, real-world forms of assessment.